Vehicle audio: Physical media and connectivity

 Mobile players for physical media have been provided for vinyl records, 8-track tapes, cassette tapes, compact discs, and MP3s.
 The increased sophistication of the vehicle audio system to accommodate such media has made the audio unit a common target of car break-ins, so these are equipped with anti-theft systems too.

 Attempts at providing mobile play from media were first made with vinyl records, beginning in the 1950s.
 The first such player was offered by Chrysler as an option on 1956 Chrysler, Desoto, Dodge, and Plymouth cars.
-The player was developed by CBS Labs and played a limited selection of specially provided 7 in discs at 16 2/3 RPM.
+The player was developed by CBS Labs and played a limited selection of specially provided 7 in discs at 16 2/3 rpm.
 The unit was an expensive option and was dropped after two years.
-Cheaper options using commonly available 45 rpm records were made by RCA Victor (available only in 1961) and Norelco.
+Less expensive options using commonly available 45 rpm records were made by RCA Victor (available only in 1961) and Norelco.
 All of these players required extra pressure on the needle to avoid skipping during vehicle movement, which caused accelerated wear on the records.

 In 1962, Muntz introduced the Wayfarer 4-track cartridge tape player.
 Celebrities, including Frank Sinatra, had these units installed in their cars.

 In 1965, Ford and Motorola jointly introduced the in-car 8-track tape player as optional equipment for 1966 Ford car models.
 In 1968, a dashboard car radio with a built-in cassette tape player was introduced by Philips.
 In subsequent years, cassettes supplanted the 8-track and improved the technology, with longer play times, better tape quality, auto-reverse, and Dolby noise reduction.
 They were popular throughout the 1970s and 1980s.
-Cassette players were still found in vehicles as late as the 2005–06 Honda CR-V and 2008 Acura TL.
+Cassette players were still found in vehicles as late as the 2005–2006 Honda CR-V and 2008 Acura TL.
 There have also been vehicle audio units that accept both compact cassettes and CDs.
+A car cassette adapter allowed motorists to plug in a portable music player (CD player, MP3 player) into an existing installed cassette tape deck.
+The last new cars in the American market to be factory-equipped with a cassette deck in the dashboard were the 2010 Lexus SC430, and the Ford Crown Victoria.